|HOME > People > Faculty|

 Sharon E. J. Gerstel: Byzantine art and archaeology; late medieval peasantry; art and archaeology of the Crusades; ethnography of the Early Modern Balkans.

-Cecelia Klein: Aztec art before, during, and after the Spanish Conquest of 1521.
+Cecelia Klein (Emeritus): Aztec art before, during, and after the Spanish Conquest of 1521.

 David Kunzle (Emeritus): Sixteenth- and seventeenth-century art in the Netherlands, England, and Germany; art and Reformation; now finishing a book called Chesuchristo, the fusion in word and image of jesus Christ and Che Guevara.